atk4/data/docs/persistence/sql/transactions.md

 :::

 :::{php:method} rollBack
-Roll-back the transaction, however if :php:meth:`Connection::beginTransaction` was executed more than once, will only decrease transaction depth.
+Roll-back the transaction, however if {php:meth}`Connection::beginTransaction` was executed more than once, will only decrease transaction depth.
 :::